International-Data-Spaces-Association/IDSA-Rulebook/CONTRIBUTING.md

 ## Commits

 We encourage all contributors to stick to the commit convention following the specification on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 In general, use  the imperative in the present tense.

 ## Figures

 Please be aware that figures with a transparent background are displayed differently when the user decides to use the dark or the light mode.
 Figures should always use a non transparent background.

 ## Versioning

-The IDSA Rulebook will adopt an incremental and flexible update model rather than adhering to a rigid versioning scheme, as different sections will evolve at varying speeds.
+The IDSA Rulebook follows a release approach based on the approval of the IDSA Working Group Rulebook.
+The versioning follows the scheme 'year-sequence - YYYY-N', e.g., 2026-1 for the first release in 2026.

-Leveraging Git as the version control system (VCS), all modifications will be fully traceable, ensuring a transparent audit trail of historical changes.
-Periodically, we will tag and publish release versions to provide a stable reference point for discussions beyond the core contributor group.
+Older releases can be found on in the IDSA GitHub repository knowledge base.

 ## Non-linear layout

 The IDSA Rulebook is a non-linear document.
 Sections should reference other sections as needed and link to those referenced sections.

 Each topic of the IDSA Rulebook shall be created in its own file for easier linking and asynchronous updating.
 Additional new topics can be added.